etsrohan/ImageViewer-OpenGL/readme.md

 Wednesday 11/08/2021:
 At 10 am I was able to get rid of the green bar at the bottom.
 I couldn't find anything all night last night but then this morning I read that images are binary files... then it clicked, I was using fopen(filename, "r"), so I changed it to fopen(filename, "rb")
+At around 5 pm, after coming back from work and starting to work on the YUV422 unpacking, the program now displays both yuv420 format and yuv422 (uyvy) format.
+The the user has to input the width/height, name and mode (select) of the image he/she wants to display.
+These are all at the top of the body of main.
+Up next is running OpenGL on my graphics card and optimizing the program for it.